-The letter(s) to the right of the slash is a code identifying whether the zone is over water or land and its country affiliation:
+The letter(s) to the right of the slash is a code identifying whether the zone is over water or land and its country affiliation.
 W = Water, A = Albania, Au = Austria, B = Belgium, Bu = Bulgaria, C = Corsica, Cz = Czechoslovakia, E=England, F = France; G = Germany, Gr = Greece, H = Hungary, I = Italy, L=Luxembourg, N=Netherlands, No=Norway, P=Poland, R = Rumania, S=Switzerland, U = Ukraine, Y = Yugoslavia.
 This information comes into play when a bomber is forced down in a zone or the crew must bail out.
 Where a zone shows two code letters, the player has a choice of where to come down if the bomber is under control.
 If forced to land or bail out involuntarily in such a zone, roll 1D6: on a roll of "1-3" the first letter applies (i.e., water), on a roll of "4-6" the second letter applies (i.e., land).

-Zones highlighted in gray on Table 2-8B are "Alps" mountain zones.
+Zones highlighted in grey on Table 2-8B are "Alps" mountain zones.
 Roll for weather conditions using Table 4-1A Weather over the Alps and apply the results in the zone.

-Zone 1 on the Strategic Movement Track on the Battle Board is considered the bomber's air base.
+No Zone 1 is shown on the Strategic Movement Track on the Battle Board.
+Zone 1 is considered the bomber's air base and is represented by the box with the 8th and 15th Air Force patches on the Battle Board.
 Zone 1 (not shown in the Gazetteer Tables) is automatically "NA / E" for Table 2-8A and "NA / I" for Table 2-8B.